Ajeszny/pastoschowyshe/frontend/pasty/pasty/readme.md

 ﻿##Ideas:

 - Database integration(save already read stories for offline use) DONE
-- Transition animations for pages
+- Transition animations for pages DONE
-- Tap animation for main page
+- Tap animation for main page DONE
 - Superuser mode in settings(can be later turned off for production)
 - Hovering icon allowing to search, select at random or add(if superuser) stories
 - Search by tags